Camanche Reservoir: Hydrology

 The lake is fed by the headwaters of the Mokelumne River, including tributaries such as Rabbit Creek and Camanche Creek.
 The Camanche Reservoir is fed primarily from the Mokelumne River.
 The water entering Camanche Reservoir is influenced by the amount of water released from the Pardee Dam.
 Camanche reservoir typically fills to capacity prior to summer months.
-This occurs from the melting of snowpack during the months of May–July (meltflow season) which increase the amount of water flowing through the Mokelumne River.
+This occurs from the melting of snowpack during the months of May–July (melt flow season) which increase the amount of water flowing through the Mokelumne River.
 During summer months, Camanche Reservoir releases water continuously.
 This allows for constant reliable downstream irrigation.

-The recent drought in California has impacted the water levels in the Camanche Reservoir.
-The reservoir has an ability to hold 417,120 acre feet (AF) of water at maximum capacity.
-During the recent drought experienced in California, the water levels have been declining from the period of 2011 to 2015.
-This is due to the decreased amount of precipitation and snowpack melt water received in the Mokelumne River.
-The drought caused the water levels to reach low levels in late 2015.
-The month showing the lowest water level was August, 2015 with the water volume in the reservoir decreasing to 81,940 AF, approximately 19.6% of the reservoirs maximum capacity.
-Water levels have been increasing through the winter months of 2015-2016 reaching 240,340 AF during April, 2016.
+The Camanche Reservoir has the ability to hold 417,120 acre feet (AF) of water at maximum capacity.
+Severe drought experienced in California lead to the water levels declining from the period of 2011 to 2015.
+The reservoir had the lowest water level since being filled in August, 2015, with the water volume in the reservoir decreasing to 81,940 AF, approximately 19.6% of the reservoirs maximum capacity.
+Water levels increased through the winter months of 2015-2016 reaching 240,340 AF during April, 2016.
+Record precipitation in Northern California during the late storm season of 2017 brought relief.
+Through the 2024 storm season, Lake Camanche, like most reservoirs in California at the time, remained above historical levels, with no expected drought conditions to worsen through 2026.

 Ground water sources surrounding the reservoir typically flow in similar patterns to the surface streams.
 Due to the geology of the area the ground water sources typically do not exceed depths of 300 feet and rarely produce water near 600 feet.